What is cloud hosting?

 It’s important to note that it’s not uncommon for websites to use more resources than they’re allocated for a short time and that there can be many reasons for it.
 The spike in resource usage can be due to technical issues, or it could be due to a surge in website traffic on a day like Black Friday.
 But if the spike continues it becomes a big problem for all the other websites.

-No matter the reason it’s happening, it’s important to know how the host handles these situations and what downtime (if any) you can expect in the situation where you have a noisy neighbor.
+No matter the reason it’s happening, it’s important to know how the host handles these situations and what downtime (if any) you can expect in a situation where you have a noisy neighbor.
 While most cloud hosting providers have a system to handle these issues swiftly and automatically, it might still cause your website to have temporary performance issues until it’s fixed.
 And if you’re running a website where 100 % uptime is business-critical you don’t want that to happen.

 What’s the difference between shared hosting and cloud hosting?